abusuioc/from-gms-to-hms/README.md

 ### Step 1: Create an AppGallery account

 Visit: https://developer.huawei.com/consumer/en/appgallery/ and look for the “Sign up” in the upper-right corner of the page.
-The process will guide you trough the following steps:
+The process will guide you through the following steps:

 1. first, create a Huawei ID (your identity in the Huawei universe, same as the Google account): this ID will be the (future) AG account holder (further explanations [here](https://developer.huawei.com/consumer/en/doc/start/registration-and-verification-0000001053628148) ).
-Should you need to only create a developer account (without access to AG - i.e. [just to try](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/apply-id-0000001050746503-V5) [Health Kit](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/health-introduce-0000001073401165-V5)), then please visit: https://developer.huawei.com/consumer/en/console and look again for "Sign up" in the upper-right corner.
+Should you need to only create a developer account (without access to AG - i.e. [just to try](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/apply-id-0000001050069756) [Health Kit](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/health-introduce-0000001053684429)), then please visit: https://developer.huawei.com/consumer/en/console and look again for "Sign up" in the upper-right corner.
-2. next, verify your identity as a developer or enterprise; a comparison between the benefits of both roles can be found [here](https://developer.huawei.com/consumer/en/doc/help/developerrights-0000001053174003) and the different requirements to successfully verify the identity, [here](https://developer.huawei.com/consumer/en/doc/start/ibca-0000001062388135) .
+2. next, verify your identity as a developer or enterprise; a comparison between the benefits of both roles can be found [here](https://developer.huawei.com/consumer/en/doc/help/developerrights-0000001053174003) and the different requirements to successfully verify the identity, [here](https://developer.huawei.com/consumer/en/doc/start/ibca-0000001062388135).
 3. it takes between 1 to 2 working days to be approved (but the good part is that the account creation is FREE)
 4. now the AG account is ready to be used and you can access the portal at the same link used for registration: https://developer.huawei.com/consumer/en/appgallery/